AlishChhetri/pseudo/README.md

 ## 🧠 How It Works

-1. When a user enters a prompt, it's sent to an LLM (Ollama with `deepseek-r1`) that acts as a content classifier.
+1. When a user enters a prompt, it's sent to the first available text provider in credentials.json (using APICenter)
-2. The classifier determines the likely intent: text, image, or audio generation.
+2. The system uses this provider to classify the intent as text, image, or audio generation
-3. Based on this classification, the prompt is routed to the appropriate AI service via APICenter.
+3. Based on this classification, the prompt is routed to the appropriate AI services via APICenter, trying providers and models in the order they appear in credentials.json
-4. The response is displayed to the user in the appropriate format.
+4. The response is displayed to the user in the appropriate format

 ## 📄 License